ilhooq/pages-builder/README.md

-# Piko page builder
+# Piko pages builder

-Piko page builder is a minimal CMS to manage and build web pages directly in the brower using [GrapeJs](https://github.com/artf/grapesjs).
+Piko pages builder is a minimal CMS to manage and build web pages directly in the brower using [GrapeJs](https://github.com/artf/grapesjs).

 ## Installation